Email Marketing ROI Calculator

-This page is meant to be practical rather than theoretical.
-It does not replace your analytics platform, CRM, or accounting system, and it does not attempt to model every assisted conversion or long-term brand effect.
-Instead, it gives you a fast, consistent framework for answering a straightforward question: based on the assumptions or measured results you entered, did this campaign generate enough attributed revenue to justify its cost?
+That makes the page practical for both planning and post-campaign review.
+It will not replace your analytics platform, CRM, or accounting system, and it does not attempt to model every assisted conversion or long-term brand effect.
+Instead, it gives you a fast, consistent way to answer a direct question: based on the numbers you entered, did this email campaign generate enough attributed revenue to justify its cost?

 Important definition: this calculator treats Click Rate as click-to-open rate, meaning clicks as a percentage of opens.
-Some email tools define click rate differently, such as clicks divided by delivered emails.
-If your reporting uses a different definition, you can still use this calculator, but you should convert your numbers first or interpret the result as a directional estimate rather than an exact match to platform reporting.
+Some email tools define click rate differently, such as clicks divided by delivered emails, so if your reporting uses that version you should convert the number first or treat the result as a directional estimate rather than an exact match to platform reporting.

-Start with one campaign or one forecast scenario.
+Use this email marketing ROI calculator on a single campaign or forecast scenario.
 Enter the number of emails sent, then type each rate as a percentage rather than a decimal.
 For example, enter 25 for 25%, not 0.25.
 Add your average order value in dollars and the total campaign cost in dollars, then press Calculate.
 The result area will show an estimated ROI percentage and profit based on the funnel you entered.

-If you are using the tool for planning, it helps to test a few scenarios instead of relying on one guess.
+If you are using the tool for planning, it helps to test a few email scenarios instead of relying on one guess.
 Try a conservative case, a likely case, and an optimistic case.
 That approach makes it easier to see whether the campaign still looks worthwhile if one stage of the funnel underperforms.
-If you are using the tool after a campaign has run, use the same attribution rules and cost allocation method each time so your comparisons stay meaningful.
+If you are reviewing a finished campaign, use the same attribution rules and cost allocation method every time so your comparisons remain meaningful.

-A good habit is to change only one input at a time when exploring improvements.
+A good habit is to change only one input at a time when exploring improvements to email ROI.
 Raising open rate tests the impact of better subject lines, timing, or deliverability.
 Raising click rate tests the strength of the message and call to action.
 Raising conversion rate tests the landing page, checkout flow, or offer.
 Because the calculator follows the funnel step by step, it can quickly show which lever is most likely to improve the financial result.

 Open Rate (%) is the percentage of recipients who opened the email.
 This is a useful engagement signal, but it is not perfect.
 Privacy protections and image-loading behavior can affect open tracking, so treat it as a practical estimate rather than a flawless measure of attention.